-Quimper has TGV train links with Nantes, Rennes and Brest – see voyages-sncf.com for train times and ticket prices.
-See also our information on taking bikes on French trains.
+Quimper has TGV train links with Nantes, Rennes and Brest – see our train/bike pages for ticket info.
 Quimper is about 1.5 hours' drive from the ferry port of Roscoff, served by Brittany Ferries from Plymouth.
 It's possible to cycle from Roscoff via the green ways (V7) about 120km to Rosporden, which is c30km from Quimper.
 See our Brittany’s green ways cycling overview.

 Accommodation and food

 There’s a fabulous indoor food market, Les Halles, open every day (Sunday morning only) near the cathedral, and a large open air market selling all sorts of things just across the Steir over the Pont Médard on Wednesdays and Saturdays.

 Hotels in the centre can be expensive (although the Hotel Gradlon, 30 rue de Brest is a nice place to stay), but the Orangerie de Lanniron near Locmaria offers a range of accommodation options from chalet and camping to overnight hotel facilities in a beautiful riverside setting.
 There's also a municipal campsite, open June 1 to September 30.
 For more self-catered and B&B options, see the Quimper tourism site, or check here for links to accommodation in France, including hotels, gîtes, gîtes d’étapes, B&Bs, self-catered and campsite options.